Rune Pedersen (footballer): Club career

 He linked up with English side Nottingham Forest during their pre-season tour of Denmark in preparation for the 2005–06 season and whilst on trial won himself a two-year contract at the City Ground.
 After starting the season as first choice keeper the return to fitness of Paul Gerrard and the arrival of Russell Hoult on loan from West Bromwich Albion relegated Pedersen to third choice goalkeeper.
 The departure of manager Gary Megson, Hoult returning to West Brom and further injury to Paul Gerrard presented Pedersen with another chance.
 Pedersen performed well in the eyes of many Forest fans and contributed to a resurgence in form which saw Forest climb to within two points of a play-off berth by the end of the season.
 The appointment of Colin Calderwood as the new manager of Nottingham Forest in June 2006 and the arrival of Southampton goalkeeper Paul Smith limited Rune to just a handful of appearances during the 2006–07 season.
 His contract was not renewed by the English club and consequently he became a free agent on 30 June 2007.

 Rune then signed with Danish Superliga club Lyngby BK.
-Lyngby were relegated following the Danish Superliga 2007-08 season, but Pedersen stayed with the club in the Danish 1st Division.
+Lyngby were relegated following the 2007–08 season, but Pedersen stayed with the club in the Danish 1st Division.
 On 29 August 2009 he was loaned to Superliga club Odense Boldklub for the rest of the year, but served as a back-up to Roy Carroll before returning to Lyngby in January 2010.
 Back at Lyngby, he helped the club finish second in the 2010 1st Division and gain promotion for the Superliga.